Angela Davis: Brandeis University

 Davis was awarded a scholarship to Brandeis University in Waltham, Massachusetts, where she was one of three black students in her class.
 She encountered the Frankfurt School philosopher Herbert Marcuse at a rally during the Cuban Missile Crisis and became his student.
-In a 2007 television interview, Davis said, "Herbert Marcuse taught me that it was possible to be an academic, an activist, a scholar, and a revolutionary."
-She worked part-time to earn enough money to travel to France and Switzerland and attended the eighth World Festival of Youth and Students in Helsinki.
+In a 2007 television interview, Davis said: "Herbert Marcuse taught me that it was possible to be an academic, an activist, a scholar, and a revolutionary."
+She worked part-time to earn enough money to travel to France and Switzerland and attended the eighth World Festival of Youth and Students in Helsinki, Finland.
 She returned home in 1963 to a Federal Bureau of Investigation interview about her attendance at the communist-sponsored festival.

 During her second year at Brandeis, Davis decided to major in French and continued her study of philosopher and writer Jean-Paul Sartre.
 She was accepted by the Hamilton College Junior Year in France Program.
 Classes were initially at Biarritz and later at the Sorbonne.
 In Paris, she and other students lived with a French family.
 She was in Biarritz when she learned of the 1963 Birmingham church bombing, committed by members of the Ku Klux Klan, in which four black girls were killed; she had been personally acquainted with the victims.

 While completing her degree in French, Davis realized that her primary area of interest was philosophy.
 She was particularly interested in Marcuse's ideas.
 On returning to Brandeis, she sat in on his course.
 She wrote in her autobiography that Marcuse was approachable and helpful.
 She began making plans to attend the University of Frankfurt for graduate work in philosophy.
 In 1965, she graduated magna cum laude, a member of Phi Beta Kappa.